 Some pictures from Lindsay Golf Course (6/27/16):

 Now, there was one more course in this hellish trio that I needed to play to complete the circuit.
 The abandonment of Lindsay in the afternoon heat had me worried as I made my a bit further south into Porterville.
-There, you’ll find the 9-hole Porterville Municipal Golf Course.
+There, you’ll find the 9-hole Porterville Golf Course.

 I was dismayed when I drove up to the course and saw no players or flags on this course either.
 There was one car in the parking lot, but the clubhouse was all gated up and there wasn’t any way to play it without hopping fences.
 That’s where I draw the line, so I tried calling the pro shop just in case.
 I got voicemail.

 It was really disheartening to have to give up, especially since I did play the other 2/3 of this trio I’ve been dreading to play.
 It was hot.
-I was exhausted and depressed as I pulled away and headed home with my head between my legs.
+I was exhausted and depressed as I pulled away and headed home with my tail between my legs.
 Now, I have this one lousy 9-hole course to come out and play another time.
 Porterville is not conveniently located either, so it just sucks on all levels.